dsmurl/mirrorball/docs/initial-plan.md

 - Use AWS SDK v3 DynamoDB Document Client (v3) with small helper functions (no ORM).
 Keep marshalling simple and enforce shapes with Zod at the edges.
 - Provide a tiny repository layer in the API: `imagesRepo.ts` with functions `putImage`, `getImage`, `deleteImage`, `queryImagesByOwner`, and optional `scanByPrefix` patterns.
-- Rationale: smallest dependency surface, explicit control over keys/indexes, excellent fit for Deno via `npm:` imports.
+- Rationale: smallest dependency surface, explicit control over keys/indexes, excellent fit for Bun.
 - Future note: Reassess only if data access complexity grows substantially; do not introduce an ORM in the MVP.

 #### 8) AWS Permissions File (in-repo)